UCC Postgraduate courses

 Course Practicalities

 The course is 12 months full-time.
-In Part I there are typically 16 hours of lectures per week and eight hours of tutorials.
+In Part I there are typically 14 hours of lectures per week and six hours of tutorials.
 Dedicated lab facilities are available for students to work on their course assignments in Part I and their group project in Part II.

-The course is taught by staff from the Department of Business Information Systems (seven modules) and from the Department of Electrical Engineering (one module).
-Faculty can be viewed on our Cork University Business School faculty page.
+The course is taught by staff from the Department of Business Information Systems.
+Faculty can be viewed on our Cork University Business School faculty page

 Connected Curriculum